For daily wit & wisdom, sign up for the Almanac newsletter.

-Sirius is the brightest star in the sky, if you don’t count the Sun.
+Sirius is the brightest star in the sky, if you don’t count our own Sun.
 Under the right conditions, it can even be seen with the naked eye during the day.
 Sirius is one star in a group of stars that form the constellation Canis Major, meaning “Greater Dog.”
-It’s no surprise, then, that the nickname of this big, bold star is Dog Star.
-Learn how to find the Dog Star in the night sky.
+It’s no surprise, then, that the nickname of this big, bold star became ”the Dog Star.”

 In ancient Egypt, the Nile River flooded each year, usually beginning in late June.
 The people welcomed this event, called the Inundation, because the floodwaters brought rich soil needed to grow crops in what was otherwise a desert.

-No one in Egypt knew exactly when the flooding would start, but they noticed a coincidence that gave them a clue: The water began to rise on the days when Sirius began to rise before the Sun.
-They called Sirius SOTHIS.
-SOTHIS and the Inundation became so important to the Egyptians’ survival that they began their new year with the new Moon that followed the star’s first appearance on the eastern horizon.
+No one in Egypt knew exactly when the flooding would start, but they noticed a coincidence that gave them a clue: The water began to rise on the days when Sirius (known to them as Sothis) began to rise before the Sun.
+Sothis and the Inundation became so important to the Egyptians’ survival that they began their new year with the new Moon that followed the star’s first appearance on the eastern horizon.

 A Time of Ill Fortune?

-Unlike the Egyptians, the ancient Greeks and Romans were not pleased by Sirius’s appearance.
-For them, Sirius signaled a time when evil was brought to their lands with drought, disease, and discomfort.
+Unlike the Egyptians, the ancient Greeks and Romans were not as pleased by Sirius’s appearance.
+For them, Sirius signaled a time when evil was brought to their lands in the form of drought, disease, or discomfort.

-Sirius was described as a “bringer of drought and plague to frail mortals, rises and saddens the sky with sinister light” by the Roman poet Virgil.
+Virgil, the Roman poet, wrote in the Aeneid that “fiery Sirius, bringer of drought and plague to frail mortals, rises and saddens the sky with sinister light.”

 Is this just superstition?
-A 2009 Finnish study tested the traditional claim that the rate of infections is higher during the dog days.
+A 2009 Finnish study tested the traditional claim that the rate of infections is higher during Dog Days.
 The authors wrote, “This study was conducted in order to challenge the myth that the rate of infections is higher during the dog days.
 To our surprise, the myth was found to be true.”